anubhav-97/Smart_Marketing/README.md

 After successful deployment, your FastAPI application will be updated and accessible via AWS Lambda.
 Repeat for Future Deployments:

+Please feel free to present thoughts on this project at anubhav25sh@gmail.com

 ### In the near Future...
 It can Generates AI Images for each post using Stable Diffusion, Dalle2 or Midjourney\